Idol Kids Philippines: Auditions

 The initial auditions for the season opened on March 27, 2025, for Idol hopefuls aged 6 to 13 years old.
 To advance and receive a golden ticket to the next round, an auditionee needed to receive at least three "yes" votes from the judges.
 The first audition episode was aired on June 28, 2025, with the final audition episode being aired on August 17, 2025.
 67 Hopefuls advanced to the next round.

-Ogie Alcasid, one of the judges of the Pinoy Idol alongside Jolina Magdangal, made a cameo appearance during the auditions.
+Ogie Alcasid, one of the judges of Pinoy Idol alongside Jolina Magdangal, made a cameo appearance during the auditions.